GENI-NSF/geni-tools/README-stitching.txt

 `Need node id for links`
  - You likely have a typo in an interface `client_id` in your link.

+`....: Edge iface mismatch when stitching`
+ - You have listed 2 nodes at the same AM on the same stitched link.
+Each stitched link should be between 2 interfaces on 2 different nodes/AMs.

 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`